“Mom, I need to tell you something.”

 Copyright, Project CBD.
 May not be reprinted without permission.

-An excerpt from Weed Mom, the Canna-Curious Woman’s Guide to Healthier Relaxation, Happier Parenting, and Chilling TF Out, by Danielle Simone Brand.
+An excerpt from The Canna-Curious Woman’s Guide to Healthier Relaxation, Happier Parenting, and Chilling TF Out, by Danielle Simone Brand.

 Portraits of four women patient-activists who are leading the struggle for medical cannabis access around the world.